bachmeil/embedrdoc/index.md

 ## Windows Installation

+*Update (04/13/2019): This threw errors the last time I tried it.
+There were changes in the recent versions of LDC and I can no longer get things to compile correctly.
+I strongly encourage you to use WSL.
+As always, I'm happy to let a Windows user take over that part of the project, as I'd rather not spend all of my limited time supporting an OS I don't use and, to my knowledge, nobody else has ever used for this.
+Moreover, since all you're doing is compiling code, it shouldn't take much for an actual Windows user.*

 If you are using Windows 10, I recommend using WSL along with ConEmu.
 In my experience, it works smoothly, and you have access to all of your Windows directories from inside WSL.
 If you don't want to do that, you